openMetaAnalysis/Plantar-fasciitis/README.md

 The forest plot for the primary outcome is below.
 Additional [forest plots](../../tree/master/forest-plots) of secondary analyses may be available.
 ![Principle results](https://github.com/openMetaAnalysis/Ultrasonic-shock-waves-for-plantar-fasciitis/blob/master/forest-plots/Outcome-Primary.png "Principle results")

 The meta-regression for the primary outcome is below.
-Additional [forest plots](../../tree/master/metagressions) of secondary analyses may be available.
+Additional [metaregressions](../../tree/master/metaregression) of secondary analyses may be available.
 ![Principle results](https://raw.githubusercontent.com/openMetaAnalysis/Ultrasonic-shock-waves-for-plantar-fasciitis/master/metaregression/Outcome-Primary.png "Principle results")

 References: